gustavohks2/pig-game/README.md

 ```

-A winning sound effects rings when the threshold is reached! 🔊🎶
+A winning sound effect rings when the threshold is reached! 🔊🎶

 ## Screenshots